 Long known as the Antiques Capital of the Midwest, the nearby Village of Waynesville is another must-stop spot on the Warren County shopping scene.
 More than 40 shops line the main drag of this charming, historic village, peddling everything from art deco to 70s kitsch to antique advocates and novice collectors alike.
 Visitors flock to the Fabric Shack for its endless collection of sewing, quilting and craft materials, and peruse its dozens of neighboring boutiques for the perfect additions to their kitchens and closets.
 Modern retailers are also on the bill in Waynesville for those more interested in the trends of today.

-Elsewhere in Warren County, Magnolia’s on Main and Shoppe Smitten are just two of a handful of hot spots in Springboro, Ohio, while Mim's Off Main, Main Street Sweets and several other locally beloved boutiques make Downtown Mason's shopping scene equally exciting.
+Elsewhere in Warren County, Magnolia’s on Main and Shoppe Smitten are just two of a handful of hot spots in Springboro, Ohio, while Mim's Off Main and several other locally beloved boutiques make Downtown Mason's shopping scene equally exciting.
 Numerous farmer’s markets, flea markets, art galleries and more round out the county's small town shopping experience.

 Whether you're checking off those holiday wish lists or going on a shopping spree of your own, you're sure to find exactly what you're after - and so much more - in the small town shops of Ohio's Largest Playground!
 Get the scoop on all of Warren County's locally owned retailers here.